npipeline/NPipeline/docs/architecture/retry-delay-architecture.md

 ├── LinearBackoffStrategy
 └── FixedDelayStrategy

-IJitterStrategy
+JitterStrategy (Delegate)
-├── FullJitterStrategy
+├── JitterStrategies.FullJitter()
-├── EqualJitterStrategy
+├── JitterStrategies.EqualJitter()
-├── DecorrelatedJitterStrategy
+├── JitterStrategies.DecorrelatedJitter()
-└── NoJitterStrategy
+└── JitterStrategies.NoJitter()
 ```

 These implement the mathematical formulas for delay calculation.
+The jitter strategies are now implemented as static methods that return delegates, providing a more streamlined API while maintaining the same functionality.

 ### 4. Composite Strategy